 Pour on Gloss

-POUR on GLOSS is a two component plastic resin which can be poured over a rough or level surface to provide a crystal clear finish which sets to a hard, strong, non-brittle, glossy coating.
+POUR on GLOSS is a two-component plastic resin that can be poured over a rough or level surface to provide a crystal clear finish which sets to a hard, strong, non-brittle, glossy coating.

 POUR on GLOSS will provide a remarkable finish equal to 50 coats of traditional varnish in a single application.